 Non-Composite Section Properties

-Previously stated, non-composite sections are defined as the “beam only” section, where it is assumed that the deck does not provide any resistance to tension or compression.
+As previously stated, non-composite sections are defined as the “beam only” section, where it is assumed that the deck does not provide any resistance to tension or compression.
 Section properties of the non-composite section are denoted by the subscript “NC” and are calculated using only the geometric properties of the beam.
 Non-composite section properties are used when evaluating initial dead load and for flexure in the negative moment region for superimposed dead load and live load.
 The following sections provide the sample calculations used to obtain the non-composite section properties needed for refined evaluation.
 Figure X below may be used as a visual reference for interpreting the equations in this section.

 Location of the Non-Composite Neutral Axis, yNC